sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

    using [Unified Matcher API][envoy_matching_api_doc].
 4. One of the matching mechanisms will be [CEL](https://cel.dev/) (Common Expression Language).
-5. Bucket cache will be retained across LDS/RDS updates using the approach proposed in [A83: xDS GCP Authentication Filter][A83_filter_cache].
+5. RLQS filter state will persist across LDS/RDS updates using cache retention mechanism similar to the one implemented for [A83: xDS GCP Authentication Filter][A83_filter_cache].

 ### Related Proposals: